PokemonSanFran/Bassoonian_pokeemerald-expansion/saves/README.md

 20 | [20_wallace](20_wallace) | Defeated Wallace |

 # Testing Process
+0) Play through game, make a save
-1) Run `make_release` to create v1 of a project
+1) Run `make release` to create v1 of a project
-2) Export saveblock
+2) Export saveblock using `oldSaveGet`
 3) Perform modifications to saveblocks
-4) Run `make_release` to create v2 of a project
+4) Run `make release` to create v2 of a project
-5) Play game to test if save data is correct
+5) Export saveblock using `newGameGet`
+6) Compare old and new saveblock, then proceed if matching
 6) Perform additional modifications to saveblocks
-7) Run `make_release` to create v3 of a project
+7) Run `make release` to create v3 of a project
-8) Play game to test if save data is correct
+8) Compare old and new saveblock, then proceed if matching

 ## Modifications
 There are 16 different branches to test different scenarios.